Ortelius' Map of Southeast Asia, from the World's First Atlas

-Nice old example of Ortelius' map of Southeast Asia, Japan, and the Philippines, etc., including a small section of the West Coast of California, from Ortelius' Theatrum Orbis Terrarum, the first modern Atlas o the World.
+Nice example of Ortelius' map of Southeast Asia, Japan, and the Philippines, etc., including a small section of the west coast of California.
+The map is featured in Ortelius' Theatrum Orbis Terrarum, the first modern atlas of the world.

 Abraham Ortelius is perhaps the best known and most frequently collected of all sixteenth-century mapmakers.
 Ortelius started his career as a map engraver.
 In 1547 he entered the Antwerp guild of St Luke as afsetter van Karten.
 His early career was as a business man, and most of his journeys before 1560 were for commercial purposes.
 In 1560, while traveling with Gerard Mercator to Trier, Lorraine, and Poitiers, he seems to have been attracted, largely by Mercator’s influence, towards a career as a scientific geographer.
 From that point forward, he devoted himself to the compilation his Theatrum Orbis Terrarum (Theatre of the World), which would become the first modern atlas.

 In 1564 he completed his “mappemonde", an eight-sheet map of the world.
 The only extant copy of this great map is in the library of the University of Basle.
 Ortelius also published a map of Egypt in 1565, a plan of Brittenburg Castle on the coast of the Netherlands, and a map of Asia, prior to 1570.